Programme

 Discover how to build and grow a powerful oracy movement through practical workshops led by educators and third-sector leaders.
 Learn to craft and communicate your vision, engage reluctant stakeholders, measure impact effectively, and foster a culture of oracy that reaches beyond schools into wider community and government networks.

 This workshop will briefly look at why oracy is fundamental for developing EAL and explore some simple and practical strategies to further develop social, linguistic and academic inclusion in your classroom so that EAL learners can be fully engaged in curriculum learning and can thrive and achieve their potential.
-The session will explore how an oracy-rich culture will support EAL learners regardless of their proficiency in English, and that this doesn’t need to be time consuming for the teachers!
+Karen Warwick from The Bell Foundation will explore how an oracy-rich culture will support EAL learners regardless of their proficiency in English, and that this doesn’t need to be time consuming for the teachers!

 Scaffolding talk through sentence stems and talk tactics can play a crucial role in helping all students access classroom discussion.
 But when do these scaffolds limit rather than liberate student talk?